Understanding Child Custody; Rights and Obligations

 Child custody and the rights and obligations associated with child custody are often misunderstood.
 The legal term “child custody” actually refers to decision-making rights and not strictly speaking the child’s actual residence.
 We often refer to the two colloquially, though custody and residency are actually distinct.
 It is nevertheless common that the parent who is awarded child custody decision-making rights is also often the parent with whom the child lives.

-This blogpost addresses the basics of child custody.
-If you are having child custody issues, you should consult Richmond Hill family lawyer Elliot Starer.
+This blog post addresses the basics of child custody.
+If you are having child custody issues, you should consult Richmond Hill family lawyer, Elliot Starer.

 What is Child Custody?

 Child custody refers to the right to decide important matters impacting how to raise and care for a child.
 The main examples of important decisions that are covered by child custody include where the child will live and how the child is raised, such as selecting the school and other educational programs like tutoring, extra-curricular activities like soccer or music lessons.
-Other areas of important decisions are those related to health care, religion and religious instruction.
+Other areas of important decisions are those related to health care, religion, and religious instruction.
 It is possible for one parent to have child custody and the other parent to nevertheless have equal access time.

-Joint custody is the default that exists and it is most common type of custody as it is often in the best interest of the child.
+Joint custody is the default that exists and it is the most common type of custody as it is often in the best interest of the child.
 This means that both parents have the right to make major decisions together, such as the child’s school or healthcare.
 Joint custody requires the coordination of the parents and will not be awarded where the parties cannot agree.

 The court ordered that the child be returned to her father in Waterloo and that if the mother relocated back to Waterloo, she would retain primary custody of the child and the father would retain his visitation rights.

-When relationships are unhealthy and the parties are unable to agree due to high conflict or living to far apart or where one parent is incapable due to health or other reasons, the parents may opt for one parent to have sole custody or the court may order it.
+When relationships are unhealthy and the parties are unable to agree due to high conflict or living too far apart or where one parent is incapable due to health or other reasons, the parents may opt for one parent to have sole custody or the court may order it.
 Sole custody means one parent makes the key decisions about the child’s care and how he or she is raised.

 In situations when a judge considers sole custody because joint custody is not working well, the parent with custody may still be required to consult with the other parent.